XTB UK Review

 Website

 XTB’s xStation 5 web platform has many trading tools for investors.
 There is a calendar of key economic news along with upcoming dividend announcements.
-You can view many assets, including indices, stocks, commodities and currencies.
+You can view many assets, including indices, stocks, commodities, and currencies.

 XTB is still primarily a CFD broker and I think this comes across on its web platform.
 New investors may find it difficult to differentiate between real stocks and CFDs.
 To access stocks, click on ‘STC’; from there, you can search for stocks by country or by typing the company name or ticker into the search bar at the top.
 Simply click on the star button to add to your watch list or select the chart icon to bring up a detailed chart of a stock’s recent trading performance.

-The charting tools and indicators on XTB are not as extensive as other platforms including Trading 212, IG and Interactive Brokers.
-However, key functions such as overlaying different stocks or indices on the same chart are available to make it easier to draw comparisons.
-Dividend announcement dates can also be added to a chart, and you can add text to annotate a chart.
+The charting tools and indicators on XTB are not as extensive as other platforms including Trading 212, IG, and Interactive Brokers.
+You cannot overlay different stocks or indices on the same chart to make it easier to draw comparisons.

-Up to 16 charts can be created at one time so you can track various assets simultaneously.
+However, up to 16 charts can be created at one time so you can track various assets simultaneously across different charts.
 This is a great feature not offered by many other platforms.
+Dividend announcement dates can also be added to a chart, and you can add text to annotate a chart.

 Feature |